WallaceIT/meta-fossology/README.md

 ## How-To

-To enable Fossology scan on built sources, add following lines to _local.conf_:
+To enable Fossology scan on built sources, following lines shall be added to _local.conf_ file of current Yocto build:

 ```
 FOSSOLOGY_SERVER = "http://127.0.0.1:8081/repo"